-- 3. Evaluation Rubric with Specific Metrics: We employ a detailed evaluation rubric that assesses various aspects of the dissertation: - Originality and Innovation: The extent to which the dissertation presents new findings or approaches within the field and the ability to publish in journals or present at conferences. - Application of Ideas: How effectively the student has applied theoretical concepts to solve practical problems or to explore new areas of research and the ability to critically analyse existing literature, methodologies and findings to develop well-reasoned arguments and conclusions. - Research Methodology: The appropriateness and execution of the chosen research methods. - Ethical Considerations: Adherence to ethical standards in research and how the dissertation complies with ethical guidelines, data privacy and research integrity, particularly when it involves human subjects. - Impact and Relevance: How well the potential practical impact of the research on the field or industry, including its relevance to current challenges and knowledge gaps is demonstrated. - Use of advanced tools and techniques - 4.
+- Originality and Innovation: The extent to which the dissertation presents new findings or approaches within the field and the ability to publish in journals or present at conferences. - Application of Ideas: How effectively the student has applied theoretical concepts to solve practical problems or to explore new areas of research and the ability to critically analyse existing literature, methodologies and findings to develop well-reasoned arguments and conclusions. - Research Methodology: The appropriateness and execution of the chosen research methods. - Ethical Considerations: Adherence to ethical standards in research and how the dissertation complies with ethical guidelines, data privacy and research integrity, particularly when it involves human subjects. - Impact and Relevance: How well the potential practical impact of the research on the field or industry, including its relevance to current challenges and knowledge gaps is demonstrated. - Use of advanced tools and techniques - 4.
 Viva Voce (Oral Defense): Students must defend their dissertation in front of a three member committee who rigorously evaluate the originality and applicability of their research.
-This oral defense helps to further validate the depth of understanding and innovation in their work.
+This oral defense helps to further validate the depth understanding and innovation in their work.